-Clennon L. King is an award-winning, Atlanta-based filmmaker who specializes in video production for nonprofits, and whose documentary films focus on the underrepresented Black experience, especially where it concerns its history, civil rights and the impact of race.
+Clennon L. King is a critically-acclaimed, award-winning, Atlanta-based filmmaker who specializes in video production for nonprofits, and whose documentary films focus on the underrepresented experience of Africans in America, especially where it concerns their history, struggle and legacy.

 After earning an English degree at Tulane in New Orleans, and studying law briefly at the University of London's University College, King set his sights on visual story telling.

-His awards include an Emmy® nomination, a regional and national Edward R. Murrow® and an award from the National Association of Black Journalists (NABJ).
-Columbia University's Graduate School of Journalism also recognized the caliber of his reporting on race.
+His awards include an Emmy® nomination, a regional and national Edward R. Murrow®, a news award from the National Association of Black Journalists (NABJ) and from Columbia University's Graduate School of Journalism which recognized his reporting on race.

 In 2002, King founded AugustineMonica Films, a video production house, specializing in producing marketing, fundraising, and website videos for area nonprofits.
 Click here to view video samples of previous clients.